 The salon is cozy and practical.
 Forward to port is the "U"-shaped galley and the raised helm seat is to starboard.

-A pull-out sofabed is to starboard, and the previously mentioned deck chairs are to port.
+A pull-out sofa-bed is to starboard, and the previously mentioned deck chairs are to port.
 A cherry cabinet is behind the deck chairs with storage inside.
 All the windows open and I found the area to be comfortable and inviting.
-You have a good view of the surroundings going from the sides and certainly out the stern through the glass doors.
+One has a good view of the surroundings going from the sides and certainly out the stern through the glass doors.

 The portside of the salon accommodates these director's chairs.
 Notice the storage cabinets behind.
-The windows open sideways, and you can see that the deck is all on one level.
+The windows open sideways, and one can see that the deck is all on one level.

 From outside the boat looks like a typical raised pilothouse design.
 However, inside, the helm deck of the boat is actually not raised at all.
 Rather, only the helm seat is raised.
 As a result there is one deck level that extends all the way from the aft deck through to the companionway going below.
 This is a real plus, because it is far easier -- and safer -- to be moving about in a seaway on one level rather than having to negotiate steps to and from the helm area.